 Tequila has come a long way, hasn’t it?
 Discover the keys to choosing the BEST tequila for margaritas, along with the simple distinction between añejo, reposado, gold and silver tequilas.

 Expensive tequila isn’t necessarily best for margaritas- learn why!

 Years ago, I never thought I would say what I am about to say.
 I spent a lot of wasted years thinking that tequila was horrible and needed to be watered down with overly sweetened mixed drinks in order to stomach the flavor.

 Now?
 I know better!
 I’ve learned to truly sip and savor my tequila!
 A good tequila makes alllll the difference in a margarita, and I’m going to show you how to choose the BEST tequila for your budget and your weekend margs.

-My classic margarita, Cadillac margarita, and mango margaritas are all reader favorites, alongside this perfect margarita mix that you can make ahead!
-In fact, you can read my ultimate guide to margarita recipes and get all the BEST margarita recipes I’ve made over the years!
+In fact, you can read my Ultimate Guide to Margarita Recipes and get all the BEST margarita recipes I’ve made over the years!

 Are you ready to mix up the ultimate scratch margarita?
 I think we all deserve one (or maybe three!) for Cinco de Mayo – cheers!

 What’s the Best Tequila for Margaritas?

 This is one of those questions that might have countless answers.
 I’ll never claim to have the end-all answers here, but I can give you all of our personal favorites.
 I’m sharing these opinions, along with some serious research into the style of tequilas that work best for margaritas.

 Regardless of my own personal opinions on brand or styles, experts will agree that 100% agave tequila is a requirement for good quality.